Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Categorical framed little disks algebras and ribbon Groth en dieck-Verdier structures

-\begin{enumerate} \item[$(\Longrightarrow)$] If we insert in \eqref{eqnrelationomega000} the unit into the first argument from the left, we find directly (RB) by using the definition of $\gamma$ in terms of $\Omega$ in \eqref{eqndefgamma}, the definition of $\psi$ in terms of $\gamma$ in \eqref{eqndefpsi} and the fact that braiding with the unit is trivial.
+\begin{enumerate} \item[$(\Longrightarrow)$] If we insert in \eqref{eqnrelationomega000} the unit into the first argument from the left, we find after a short calculation (RB) by using the definition of $\gamma$ in terms of $\Omega$ in \eqref{eqndefgamma}, the definition of $\psi$ in terms of $\gamma$ in \eqref{eqndefpsi}, relation~\eqref{eqnr10}, and the fact that braiding with the unit is trivial.

 \item[$(\Longleftarrow)$] If we express $\psi$ entirely in terms of $\Omega$ and $\Sigma$ (using \eqref{eqndefpsi} and \eqref{eqndefgamma}), we can deduce from a lengthy, but straightforward computation that the commutativity of \eqref{eqnrelationomega000} is equivalent to the commutativity of the hexagon